-- The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.
-The AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
-The 3-key triple DES accelerator (EDES+) supports efficiently the Triple Data Encryption Standard (TDES [2]), enabling Cipher Block Chaining (CBC) mode and triple DES computation.
-If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [9], [12],[13], [14], [15]). - The TOE offers 10 Kbytes of User RAM and up to 320 Kbytes of secure User high-density Flash memory (NVM). - As randomness is a key stone in many applications, the ST31H320 B01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AlS20/AlS31 [1] and directly accessible thru dedicated registers. - This device also includes the ARM® SecurCore® SC000TM memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions. - The TOE offers a contact serial communication interface fully compatible with the ISO/IEC 7816-3 standard. - The detailed features of this TOE are described in the Data Sheet and in the Cortex SC000 Technical Reference Manual, referenced in Table 15. - 32 Figure 1 provides an overview of the ST31H320 B01 platform.
+The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.
+The AES (Advanced Encryption Standard [6]) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+It can operate in Electronic CodeBook (ECB) or Cipher Block Chaining (CBC) modes.

+The 3-key triple DES accelerator (EDES+) supports efficiently the Triple Data Encryption Standard (TDES [2]), enabling Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes and triple DES computation.

+If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [9], [12],[13], [14], [15]).

+- The TOE offers 12 Kbytes of User RAM and up to 480 Kbytes of secure User high-density Flash memory (NVM). - As randomness is a key stone in many applications, the ST31G480 G01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AlS20/AlS31 [1] and directly accessible thru dedicated registers. - This device also includes the ARM® SecurCore® SC000TM memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions. - The TOE offers a contact serial communication interface fully compatible with the ISO/IEC 7816-3 standard, and a contactless interface including an RF Universal Asynchronous Receiver Transmitter (RF UART), enabling communication up to 848 Kbits/s compatible with the ISO/IEC 14443 Type A, B and B', PayPassTM and ISO/IEC 18092 passive mode standards.